 Generally, the traditions of civil society are weak.

-Bridging and bonding social capital are rather high, as individuals are part of extensive social and, especially, kinship relations, from which obligations and a social support structure arise.
-At the same time, these networks stretch across ethnic groups and link people of different origins to the Gabonese national identity.
+Bridging and bonding social capital are relatively high, as individuals are part of extensive social and especially kinship relations, from which obligations and a social support structure arise.
+At the same time, these networks span ethnic groups and connect people of different origins to the Gabonese national identity.

 Civil society traditions